Sarah Holbrook

 Training, qualifications & experience

 As a registered member of BACP, I am committed to ongoing professional development.
-Other training has covered Gestalt theory and practice, CBT practice, transformational coaching, cultural competency, working creatively and working therapeutically with anxiety and panic attacks. gambling and addiction, neurodiversity, risk, suicide and self-harm.
+Other training has covered Gestalt theory and practice, CBT practice, Transactional Analysis (TA101), mindfulness, transformational coaching, cultural competency, working creatively and working therapeutically with anxiety and panic attacks. gambling and addiction, neurodiversity, risk, suicide and self-harm.
+I am also a Reiki Master which benefits healing and my own self-care.

 Member organisations